gmc-code/PC-app-development/docs/tk_basics/tk_window.rst

     | x: The horizontal position (+ for distance from the left edge of the screen; - from right) in pixels.
     | y: The vertical position (+ for distance from the top edge of the screen; - from bottom) in pixels.

-.. py:function:: window.attributes('-topmost', True)
+.. py:function:: root.attributes('-topmost', True)

-    | Use the window.attributes('-topmost', True) to make the window always stay on top.
+    | Use the root.attributes('-topmost', True) to make the window always stay on top.

-.. py:function:: window.resizable(width_boolean,height_boolean)
+.. py:function:: root.resizable(width_boolean,height_boolean)

     | Determines whether the window can be resized by the user.
-    | To create a fixed-size window, disable resizing by calling `window.resizable(False, False)`
+    | To create a fixed-size window, disable resizing by calling `root.resizable(False, False)`
-    | The default, `window.resizable(True, True)`, makes the window both horizontally and vertically resizable.
+    | The default, `root.resizable(True, True)`, makes the window both horizontally and vertically resizable.

 | The code below sets the window size and position, sets the window to stay on top of others and prevents resizing.